AhmedKhairy22/AhmedKhairy22/README.md

 🌱 &nbsp;Currently focusing on developing my data skills and understanding how to use them in biology-related fields.\
 📘 &nbsp;I enjoy breaking down complex problems and creating meaningful insights from data.\
 💬 &nbsp;Feel free to connect if you want to discuss science, data, or student opportunities.\
-✉️ &nbsp;You can reach me at ahmedkhairy@email.com (replace with real email).\
+✉️ &nbsp;You can reach me at ahmedkhairy.abdelmobdy@email.com\
-📄 &nbsp;Here's my [CV](https://your-cv-link.com) if you'd like to learn more about my background.
+📄 &nbsp;Here's my [CV](https://your-cv-link.com) if you want to learn more about my background.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>